olivercalazans/nmapy/README.md

 <br>

 ## Documentation
-For detailed documentation about NMAPy, visit our [Wiki](https://github.com/olivercalazans/netxplorer/wiki).
+For detailed documentation about NetXplorer, visit our [Wiki](https://github.com/olivercalazans/netxplorer/wiki).
 The documentation includes:
   - Overview of the code
   - Installation instructions